 Do you have arachnophobia?
-Are you extremely scared of spiders and think a spider will bite if you get too close?
+Are you scared of spiders and think a spider will bite if you get too close?
 Do you fear for the safety of those living with you, or your pets?
-Do you reach for the shoe or can of Doom every time you see a spider inside the house fearing that it might be one of South Africa’s venomous spiders?
+Do you reach for the shoe or can of Doom every time you see a spider inside the house fearing it might be one of South Africa’s venomous spiders?

-Perhaps it is the horror stories and urban legends around spiders that give arachnids a bad name.
+Perhaps horror stories and urban legends around spiders give arachnids a bad name.
 Luckily, most of these tales are not true.
-There are absolutely no records in South Africa of anyone dying from a spider bite in decades.
+There are no records in South Africa of anyone dying from a spider bite in decades.
 Also, that itchy, red, swollen spot that appeared during the night is likely not even a spider bite.
 A rule of thumb – if you did not see the spider bite you, or found it dead underneath your body, anything could have bitten you.

 Is the spider venomous?

-This is a very common question often seen on social media groups.
-Most spiders in South Africa have venom, but spider venom is generally only strong enough to kill or paralyse their prey.
+This is a common question often seen on social media groups.
+Most spiders in South Africa have venom, but their venom is generally only strong enough to kill or paralyse their prey.
 So unless you are the size of a small bug, you need not worry about most of the spiders in South Africa.
 They can bite, but as long as you resist the temptation to scratch, and keep the area clean, you have nothing to worry about.
-Just like with any injury or bite, touching and scratching can lead to secondary bacterial infection.
+As with any injury or bite, touching and scratching can lead to secondary bacterial infection.
 This is where the problems come in.

 When it comes to venomous spiders in South Africa, we have even less to fear.
-Less than 1% of all spiders found in South Africa are medically significant, says Rudolph Steenkamp, a spider enthusiast that also once feared and killed spiders.
+Less than 1% of all spiders found in South Africa are medically significant, says Rudolph Steenkamp, a spider enthusiast who also once feared and killed spiders.
 Today, he takes photos of these critters and educates people about them.

 Why are we scared of spiders in the first place?
-Generally, it is a lack of knowledge about spiders in South Africa.
+Generally, there is a lack of knowledge about spiders in South Africa.
 Fear is normal when all you see is a creepy arachnid with eight legs, and (generally) eight eyes somewhere staring back at you.
 Who knows how long the fangs might be, and how venomous spiders in South Africa are, right?

 The attitudes of uninformed people who know very little about spiders in South Africa don’t help either.
 If all you hear is that someone else suggests you kill the spider, it is normal to fear that spider.
 Of course, movies depicting spiders as killers do not help either.

-Horror stories of people losing parts of their flesh due to spider bites spread fear, most of it is unnecessary.
-Spiders are just not out to bite you.
+Horror stories of people losing parts of their flesh due to spider bites spread fear, and most of it is unnecessary.
+Spiders are not out to bite you.
 “Their first line of defence is to run away or hide.
 Then, their next option is usually thanatosis (playing dead), like the button/widow spiders often do when disturbed.
-Their very last resort is biting, which makes spider bites very rare,” says Steenkamp.
+Their last resort is biting, which makes spider bites very rare,” says Steenkamp.

 South Africa’s medically significant spiders – the most venomous spiders